decentralized-identity/trustdidweb-v03/spec/abstract.md

 ## Abstract

-The `did:tdw` (Trust DID Web) method is an enhancement to the `did:web` protocol, providing a complementary web-based DID method that addresses limitations of `did:web`.
-Its features include:
+The `did:tdw` (Trust DID Web) is an enhancement to the `did:web` DID method, providing a complementary web-based features that address `did:web`'s limitations. `did:tdw` features include:

-- Ongoing publishing of all DID Document (DIDDoc) versions for a DID instead of, or alongside a `did:web` DID/DIDDoc.
+- Ongoing publishing of all DID Document (DIDDoc) versions for a DID instead of, or alongside a current `did:web` DID/DIDDoc.
 - The same DID-to-HTTPS transformation as `did:web`.
+- Supports the same [High Assurance DID-to-DNS] mechanism.
 - The ability to resolve the full history of the DID using a verifiable chain of updates to the DIDDoc from genesis to deactivation.
 - A [[def: self-certifying identifier]] (SCID) for the DID that is globally